Faine Kahia case: Rising motorsport star discharged without conviction on sex and assault charges - NZ Herald

-A rising motorsport star has been granted a discharge without conviction for sexual and offending by a Rotorua District Court Judge by the "finest of margins".
+A rising motorsport star has been granted a discharge without conviction by the "finest of margins" for sexual offending and assaulting a female.

 In discharging Faine Kahia without conviction, Judge Tony Snell said "this was one of the most difficult decisions I have had to make in a long time".